suzuhiroruri/LightImageController/README.md

 ## Demo

-Build and run the `TYCImagePreviewControllerDemo` project in Xcode.
+Build and run the `LightControllerDemo` project in Xcode.

 ## Installation

-Drag `TYCImagePreviewController.swift` into your project.
+Drag `LightPreviewController.swift` into your project.
 That's it.

 ## Example Usage